pfenders/MedSpaWebsite/README.md

 # Website for medspa - Used HTML5, CSS3, and Bootstrap.
+Used media queries to size for different screens.
 Images were taken out of the image folder to allow to the website to load faster on godaddy.com.